Financial Independence Update – November 2019

 - In our 50s and 60s, exhaust all other accounts except TFSAs.
 Contribute to these accounts and let the dividend income compound tax-free.

-- By our early 70s, our plan is to live off income from our workplace pensions, government benefits and TFSA income.
+- By our early 70s, our plan is to live off income from any workplace pensions, government benefits and TFSA income.
 If we continue to maximize contributions to this account like we have been doing, every year since inception, it’s not unrealistic that in 30 years our TFSAs will be earning tens of thousands of dollars per year; money that can be withdrawn tax-free.

 The path to FI is unpredictable but remains a goal